thirumurthis/Learnings/spring/SpringMethodLevelSecuity.md

 - To create custom evaluator, we can implement the `PermissionEvaluator.java` below is the code details
 - Important details, adding the spring security, use the `user` and generated password. the default user name is `user`

+- The `@PostAuthorize` included in the userService accessing the methd
+- The `@PreAuthorize` also used in the controller.
+      - When logged in as `user@password` and issuing `http://localhost:8080/user/admin` -> it will be a access denied message

+- Assignemnt, write Test cases for controller, using spring-security-test. use `@WithMockUser` ,`@MockBean` if hitting the database.

 ```java
 package com.general.auth;